 The dome climb takes you through stunning interior frescoes, while the bell tower offers a different perspective and better photo opportunities of the cathedral itself.

-Both climbs are strenuous with narrow staircases, but the 360-degree views make every step worthwhile.
+Both climbs are strenuous with narrow staircases, but the 360-degree views make every step worthwhile if you are able to do them.

-Step away from main tourist routes and duck down side streets where crowds thin out just one block away from popular areas.
-These quieter streets reveal Florence’s authentic character with local residents, charming cafes, and beautiful Renaissance architecture.
+Step away from main tourist routes and duck down side streets where crowds surprisingly thin out just one block away from popular areas.

-Don’t miss exploring Florence’s legendary leather shops during your wandering.
-You’ll practically trip over the world-renowned craftsmanship throughout the city.
+Drop into one or two of Florence’s legendary leather shops during your wandering.
+You’ll practically trip over the shops.
+The city smells of leather.

-Visit this magnificent square that serves as an open-air sculpture gallery with Renaissance masterpieces completely free of charge.
+One of the stops during your explorations should be to visit Piazza Della Signoria.
+This magnificent square serves as an open-air sculpture gallery with Renaissance masterpieces completely free of charge.
+You heard me right.
+Free!

-Here you’ll find the replica of David, Cellini’s Perseus with the Head of Medusa, and the Loggia dei Lanzi with additional treasures you can admire up close without paying a euro.
+Here you’ll find the replica of David, Cellini’s Perseus with the Head of Medusa, and the Loggia dei Lanzi with additional treasures you can admire up close.
+It’s pretty amazing even if you don’t know anything about art.

 Ponte Vecchio: Florence’s Most Interesting Bridge

-See the iconic medieval bridge with its unique shops built directly into the structure, but be prepared for serious crowds.
+See the iconic medieval bridge, Ponte Vecchio, with its unique shops built directly into the structure, but be prepared for serious crowds.

-The smart approach is walking along the Arno River on both sides for spectacular views from different angles, then doing a quick walk across to experience it firsthand before escaping the tourist traffic.
+The smart approach is to walk along the Arno River on both sides for spectacular views from different angles, then do a quick walk across to experience it firsthand before escaping the tourist traffic.

 The Famous Florence Wine Windows